AgentRuntimeProtocol/ARP_Standard/README.md

 _**Agent Runtime Protocol**_ is an open standard for running agentic workflows in a consistent way across runtimes, tools, model providers, environments, and even protocols.
 It is built to be open, modular, adaptive, and distributed.

 ARP is:
-- **Language-agnostic**: the standard is defined as contracts, not as a single SDK.
+- **Language-agnostic**: the standard is defined as contracts, not as a single official client or server library.
 - **Cloud/model-agnostic**: designed to support multiple deployment environments and model providers.
 Components can live close or far from each other.
 - **Modular**: every component can be swapped out (runtimes, tool registries, orchestrators, control planes).
 - **Standard-first**: contracts are the product wedge; implementations exist to validate and accelerate adoption.